 4QD controllers are used for model locomotive speed control by model engineers worldwide, both private and commercial.
 Indeed our DNO controller, and its predecessor the VTX, were designed specifically for this application.
 Our model locomotive customers tell us that our controllers give really smooth operation and are simple to install.
 Many have controllers still going strong after 25+ years.
 All our controllers have adjustable acceleration and deceleration ramp times which can be adjusted to give realistic locomotive speed control.
-The new Pro-160 has many new features and is one of the first controllers to include a readout of current, voltage, and temperature.
+The new Pro-160 / 360 have many new features and are some of the first controllers to include a readout of current, voltage, and temperature.

 The model of controller you need depends on the power / current rating of your motors, and also the sort of loads that you intend to pull, any gradients on your track, and how long you intend to run for.
 You may also want to take into account other things like ease of set-up and adjustability.